-Making Thanksgiving dinner is no small feat, but we're here to ease the burden for the novice entertainer.
+Making Thanksgiving dinner is no small feat, but we're here to help.
 We put together a quick guide for how to plan and prep for a memorable Thanksgiving feast.

 If this is your first time hosting a Thanksgiving, CONGRATULATIONS!
-You’ve agreed to put together one of the most difficult dinner parties to pull off.
-If you've hosted Thanksgiving before, you’re probably here because your first foray into the feast of feasts was a disaster.
-Either way, you’re in the right spot for making your meal manageable.
-We also snuck in some make-ahead Thanksgiving recipes in case you get stuck in your menu planning.
+Has someone warned you yet that you need to start thawing your frozen turkey in the fridge three days ahead?
+True story.
+Then, follow our make-ahead tips below: You've got this.
+If you've hosted Thanksgiving before, you’re probably here looking for ways to make it easier.
+Either way, you’re in the right spot for making your Turkey-day meal manageable.
+We also snuck in some make-ahead Thanksgiving recipes to help with your Thanksgiving menu planning.

 Let’s get down to brass tacks.
 The key to hosting any dinner party (but particularly Thanksgiving) is planning your menu early enough that you can make parts of your meal ahead of time.
-That means having all of your shopping done the weekend before Thanksgiving so you can parcel out portions of the meal to prep ahead of time.
-If you do it right, you can start as early as Sunday so that you only have a little bit of cooking to do on Thanksgiving Day — and you can focus on turkey and entertaining.
+That means having all of your shopping done the weekend before Thanksgiving so you can get started on the prep ahead of time.
+If you do it right, you can start prepping as early as Sunday so that you only have a little bit of cooking to do on Thanksgiving Day — and you can focus on turkey and entertaining.
 In the interest of simplicity, we’ve broken this guide down by course.

-If you’re doing a turkey, that’s a big project all on its own.
-Because of the attention and detail required to cook a turkey, we’ve put together a separate guide to consult.
-Here, we’ll focus other mains that can easily be prepped in advance for a fret-free feast.
+If you’re doing a turkey, that’s probably the part you're most focused on.
+Because cooking the turkey is the tricky bit, we’ve put together a separate guide to consult and another one for making turkey gravy.
+Here, we’ll focus on side dishes and non-turkey mains that can easily be prepped in advance for a fret-free feast.

-Pork is a popular protein for Thanksgiving because it’s easy to prepare and cook.
+Pork is a popular main dish for Thanksgiving because it’s easy to prepare and cook.
 It’s easy enough to do the day of Thanksgiving, but there are a couple things you can do ahead of time:

 - Crown Roast: A crown roast can be cut and tied the night before.

 - Stuffed Pork Tenderloin: If you plan on stuffing a pork tenderloin, you can butterfly it up to two days in advance and then stuff and truss it the night before.
 Similarly, without butterflying it, you can wrap it in bacon or porchetta the night before and tie it up to keep everything intact until roasting time.
 It only takes about 40 minutes to cook, leaving plenty of oven time for the other items on your menu.
-If pork is your pleasure, here’s a recipe to inspire you.
+If pork is your pleasure, here are a couple recipes to inspire you.